carkod/jobhub/README.md

 - Refactor SysMessage component.
 Use Redux actions {type: actionName, data: ...} to pass notification messages, reducer format (switch and return) - single component for all sysmessages

-- Slug > Check DB for duplicates and if matched add number

 ***